-Queen Anne quite frankly had a tremendous reign becoming the first Monarch of a united single sovereign state, known as Great Britain in 1707 as well as showing her worth as a Queen Regnant in a male dominated society.
+Queen Anne quite frankly had a tremendous reign becoming the first monarch of a united single sovereign state, known as Great Britain in 1707 as well as showing her worth as a Queen Regnant in a male-dominated society.
 Though tragedy was never far away from the last of the Stuarts as not many people will be aware that Queen Anne became pregnant an astonishing 18 times, though not one of her children survived until adulthood.

-children, he survived past the age of two, he too did not reach adulthood.
-Prince William, Duke of Gloucester died on 30th July 1700 aged just 11 from acute bacterial pharyngitis though many historians have argued that the young boy had contracted smallpox.
+Queen Anne’s 18 pregnancies between the years 1684 and 1700 only saw one child survive past infancy.
+William, Duke of Gloucester, was born on 24th July 1689 at Hampton Court Palace, and although unlike any other of Queen Anne’s children, he survived past the age of two, he too did not reach adulthood.
+Prince William, Duke of Gloucester, died on 30th July 1700 aged just 11 from acute bacterial pharyngitis though many historians have argued that the young boy had contracted smallpox.

 Whatever the reason, the loss of eighteen children must have taken its toll on Queen Anne.
 Though this never wavered the Queen in the running of a new kingdom or in bringing the reign of the House of Stuart to an end on an impeccable high.